bloomberg/rmqcpp/docs/doxygen.md

 }
 ```

-When shutting down the producer, it is necessary to wait until it receives all outstanding publisher confirms to avoid losing the unconfirmed messages:
+When shutting down the producer, it is necessary to wait until it receives all outstanding publisher confirms to avoid losing the unconfirmed messages.

 ```cpp
 // Blocks until `timeout` expires or all confirmations have been received